Siddesh3108/office-management/README.md

 - Data persistence: PostgreSQL configured via `docker-compose.yml` and reachable to the backend through `DATABASE_URL` env var.
 - File handling: shared Docker volume `shared_data` used for temporary uploads between backend and worker.

-Design choices to note (good talking points in interviews):
+Design choices to note :
 - Use of Celery for reliability and retries when processing large or long-running workloads.
 - Cache invalidation strategy implemented at the handler level to guarantee freshness for key dashboard endpoints.
 - JWT + middleware approach keeps authorization checks centralized and testable.